The 2024 Novice registration form will be posted for download Fall 2024.

 What are Novice Tournaments?

-Novice tournaments are high school scholastic bowl tournaments that are held across the state in mid-October.
+Novice tournaments are high school scholastic bowl tournaments that are held across the state in early fall.
 Novice tournaments are held at multiple schools across the state on the same day, giving many teams the opportunity to play.
 “Novices” are players who are new to the game of scholastic bowl, so these tournaments are restricted to players who are new or who have not already demonstrated an exceptional aptitude for the game (see “Novice Player Restrictions” below).
 These full-day tournaments are sponsored by the IHSSBCA, and each school must have an affiliated IHSSBCA member to register.